TreasureProject/.github/profile/README.md

 # About Treasure
-Treasure is the interconnected network of games.
-We bring indie games and players together through fun and novel game experiences, community, shared stories, and game-changing technology.
+Treasure is the decentralized game console.
+We are building a new entertainment system that marries fun and novel gaming experiences, a passionate and tight-knit community, and a powerful builder-player flywheel that breaks down traditional walled gardens to align interests across the network.
+All of this is connected by MAGIC.

 Since launching in September 2021, Treasure has become home to over 15+ games and counting to emerge as one of the leading gaming ecosystems in web3.

-Some of our games include: [The Beacon](https://app.treasure.lol/games/the-beacon), [Mighty Action Heroes](https://app.treasure.lol/games/mighty-action-heroes), [Zeeverse](https://app.treasure.lol/games/zeeverse), [Kuroro Beasts](https://app.treasure.lol/games/kuroro-beasts), [Knights of the Ether](https://app.treasure.lol/games/kote), [Kaiju Cards](https://app.treasure.lol/games/kaiju-cards), and more!
+Some of our games include: [The Beacon](https://app.treasure.lol/games/the-beacon), [Zeeverse](https://app.treasure.lol/games/zeeverse), [Smolbound](https://app.treasure.lol/games/smolbound), [Kuroro Beasts](https://app.treasure.lol/games/kuroro-beasts), [Knights of the Ether](https://app.treasure.lol/games/kote), and more!
 [See them all here](https://app.treasure.lol/games).